vectormars/Control/PID/ReadMe.md

 Imagine a robot that travels at full speed, and we want to stop it.
 ### P
-P controller controls the speed smoothly, allowing it to slow down as it approaches it's targettarget, to shrink the overshoot.
+P controller controls the speed smoothly, allowing it to slow down as it approaches it's target, to shrink the overshoot.

 That's why it is called a proportional controller – the output speed is proportional to the value remaining to be changed, which we call an **error**.
 ```